kubernetes/website/content/en/blog/_posts/2018-07-18-11-ways-not-to-get-hacked.md

 This shift from traditional networking to Cloud Native security principles is not one we expect to be easy for those with a traditional security mindset, and the [Zero Trust Networking book](https://amzn.to/2Gg6Pav) from SPIFFE&#39;s [Evan Gilman](https://twitter.com/evan2645) is a highly recommended introduction to this brave new world.

-Istio [0.8 LTS](https://istio.io/about/notes/0.8/) is out, and the project is approaching 1.0.
+Istio [0.8 LTS](https://istio.io/about/notes/0.8/) is out, and the project is rapidly approaching a 1.0 release.
 Its stability versioning is the same as the Kubernetes model: a stable core, with individual APIs identifying themselves under their own alpha/beta stability namespace.
-Expect to see an uptick in adoption of 0.8 soon!
+Expect to see an uptick Istio adoption over the coming months.

 # Conclusion